Lady D'Arbanville: Musical genre and sound

-While Stevens' previous singles featured orchestration, this was the first single to contain only acoustic guitars, bass, organ, percussion, and vocals.
-Newly hired Alun Davies, initially brought in as a session guitarist, shared Stevens' love for the newly emerging folk rock sound that Stevens chose to pursue.
+While Stevens's previous singles featured orchestration, this was the first single to contain only acoustic guitars, bass, organ, percussion, and vocals.
+Newly hired Alun Davies, initially brought in as a session guitarist, shared Stevens's love for the newly emerging folk rock sound that Stevens chose to pursue.
 The two guitarists worked with John Ryan's syncopated basslines and drummer Harvey Burns' latin rhythms were used to emphasize the beat of the song on the body of the guitar.
 Stevens said of it later, that "the name itself was intriguing", and that "it was one of the unique songs that stood out, even lyrically".
 The song had a unique arrangement, and melody as well.
 A backing vocal chorus in the style of Spaghetti Western classics added intrigue.
-The song had enough commercial appeal to reach No.8 on the British pop music chart, and became the first Stevens' track to get noticeable airplay in the United States.
+The song had enough commercial appeal to reach No.8 on the British pop music chart, and became the first Stevens's track to get noticeable airplay in the United States.
 "Lady D'Arbanville" was issued in June 1970 and became his third top ten hit in the UK, with the album Mona Bone Jakon, beginning a modest climb up the charts as well.